 If you’re going through separation or divorce right now, coping with the holidays can be challenging.
 Your life is changing anyway, so why not take the opportunity to reinvent it on your terms?
 This is the perfect time to make some powerful New Year’s Resolutions that will put you on the path to happiness and prosperity next year.
-The editors of Divorce Magazine have been offering practical divorce information and resources for more than 18 years; here are our top ten suggestions for New Year’s Resolutions for separated or divorced individuals.
+The editors of Divorce Magazine have been offering practical divorce information and resources for more than 22 years; here are our top ten suggestions for New Year’s Resolutions for separated or divorced individuals.
 Use whichever items apply to your situation, or use it to inspire you to create your own list.

 If you’ve been dragging your heels – either hoping for reconciliation or to cause maximum aggravation for your ex – it’s time to get clear on whether you both want the same thing.
 If your ex confirms his/her wish to proceed with the divorce, honor it and complete whatever paperwork is outstanding so you can start your new life in the new year.

 Resolve not to use your lawyer or the court to try to settle your emotional issues with your ex: it’s the most expensive and least effective way to handle these disputes.
 Ask a therapist, life coach, or wise friend for assistance in working through these issues.

 Revoke your will by literally tearing it up and making a new one.
 If your situation is relatively simple, you can make a basic will or living trust using software designed for the purpose; if your situation is more complicated, you should hire a lawyer to create these documents for you.
 Consider:

 - naming a new executor for your will.